rorynolan/sysyndo/report.md

-* We've made 699 _win only_ bets, on which we've made a profit of €5,258.
+* We've made 701 _win only_ bets, on which we've made a profit of €NA.
 * We've made 103 _each way_ bets, on which we've made a profit of €406.